Ezeebube5/Cloud_DevOps-Capstone/Readme.md

 ## About Project:

-> I created a CI/CD pipeline for a basic website that deploys to a cluster in AWS EKS which is Blue/Green Deployment.
+> I created a CI/CD pipeline to use Blue/Green Deployment to deploy a static website.

 ## Project Requirement:

-> To be able to use this CI/CD pipeline you will need to install:
+> This project requires:

 * Jenkins
 * Blue Ocean Plugin in Jenkins